Chapter 171 — Driver's License

 Driver's License Suspensions and Revocations; Reports

-The Department of Public Safety must submit annual reports to the legislature on driver's license suspensions and …
+This section requires two annual reports to the legislature on driver's license suspensions and revocations, both due by …

 171.33